cosmos/cosmos/WHITEPAPER.md

 TMSP makes it possible to easily swap out the consensus layer of any existing blockchain stack.

-To draw an analogy, we will draw an analogy with a well-known cryptocurrency, Bitcoin.
+We draw an analogy with a well-known cryptocurrency, Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
 If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for

 * Sharing blocks and transactions between nodes
 * Establishing a canonical/immutable order of transactions (the blockchain)